JonnyBooker/NSubstituteAutoSubstitute/README.md

 - **Automatic (Default)**
   - This is the `default` behaviour of this framework.
   - Any dependency that is not cached will be automatically generated and then cached afterwards in case extra mock behahviour might want to be configured after calling `CreateInstance`
+  - Dependencies that are interfaces will use `Substitute.For` and classes will use `Substitute.ForPartsOf`
 - **Manual with Nulls**
   - Is enabled via passing in a parameter via the constructor for `AutoSubstitute`:
     ```csharp